Sarah-Bue/knit-space/README.md

 #### Device Compatibility
 Device | Outcome | Pass/Fail
 --- | --- | ---
-iPhone 13 Mini | No issues with appearance, responsiveness, or functionality. | ---
-iPad 9th Generation | No issues with appearance, responsiveness, or functionality. | ---
-MacBook Air 13" | No appearance, responsiveness, or functionality issues. | ---
-Acer Predator Helios 300 | No appearance, responsiveness, or functionality issues. | ---
-Black Shark PAR-HOA | No issues with appearance, responsiveness, or functionality. | --- SAMSUNG Galaxy S23 | No issues with appearance, responsiveness, or functionality. | ---
+iPhone 13 Mini | No issues with appearance, responsiveness, or functionality. | Pass iPad 9th Generation | No issues with appearance, responsiveness, or functionality. | --- MacBook Air 13" | No appearance, responsiveness, or functionality issues. | Pass Acer Predator Helios 300 | No appearance, responsiveness, or functionality issues. | Pass Black Shark PAR-HOA | No issues with appearance, responsiveness, or functionality. | Pass SAMSUNG Galaxy S23 | No issues with appearance, responsiveness, or functionality. | ---

 #### Browser Compatibility
 Browser | Outcome | Pass/Fail
 --- | --- | ---
-Safari | No issues with appearance, responsiveness, or functionality. | --- Google Chrome | No issues with appearance, responsiveness, or functionality. | --- Microsoft Edge | No issues with appearance, responsiveness, or functionality. | --- Mozilla Firefox | No issues with appearance, responsiveness, or functionality. | --- JoyUI Native Browsers | No issues with appearance, responsiveness, or functionality. | ---
+Safari | No issues with appearance, responsiveness, or functionality. | Pass Google Chrome | No issues with appearance, responsiveness, or functionality. | Pass Microsoft Edge | No issues with appearance, responsiveness, or functionality. | --- Mozilla Firefox | No issues with appearance, responsiveness, or functionality. | Pass JoyUI Native Browsers | No issues with appearance, responsiveness, or functionality. | ---